HsKA-OSGIS-archive/OSTaps/NodeJS/README.md

-## Introduction on how to use "require()" functionality and make it browser compatible using "browserify" and "watchify"
+# Introduction on how to use "require()" functionality and make it browser compatible using "browserify" and "watchify"

+## How to use this:

 ### Install NodeJS and the package manager npm
 Linux: